RadiusNetworks/flybuy-android-xamarin/README.md

 ### Add FlyBuySDK to your Xamarin.Android project

 Select `Packages` in your VS project and go to `Manage NuGet Packages...`.
-Search for `Radiusnetworks.Flybuy.IOS` and click `Add Package`.
+Search for `Radiusnetworks.Flybuy.Android` and click `Add Package`.
 The latest SDK will be added to your project and can be referenced with the following:
 ```
 using Flybuy;
 using Flybuy.Data;